 Incorrect Currency Exchange

-The current exchange rate of Costa Rican colones to United States Dollar is 560 (ish) to 1 but the Costa Rican exchange rate changes every single day.
-Before when the exchange rate was closer to 500, it was easy to calculate how much you’ll spend.
+The current exchange rate of Costa Rican colones to United States Dollar is 565 (ish) to 1 but the Costa Rican exchange rate changes every single day.
+Before, when the exchange rate was closer to 500, it was easy to calculate how much you’ll spend.

-500 colones is 1 USD and 10,000 colones is $20 right?
+All you had to do was remember 500 colones is 1 USD, so 10,000 colones is $20 USD right?
 Wrong.
-Now that the exchange rate has been going up lately, you can only use that method to get an estimate but some places will keep using that 500 to 1 which means you’ll be losing a little bit each time.
+Now that the exchange rate has been going up lately, you can only use that method to get an estimate but it is not correct.
+And some places will keep using that 500 to 1 which means you’ll be losing a little bit each time if you pay in USD and get your change back in local currency using the 500 to 1 ratio.

-Big supermarkets, gas stations, banks and hotels will use the current exchange rate but small restaurants and souvenir stores usually do not so always calculate it yourself and know what the rate is for the day.
+Big supermarkets, gas stations, banks and hotels will use the current exchange rate but small restaurants, taxis and souvenir stores usually do not so always calculate it yourself and know what the rate is for the day.

-For example, if you buy 50,000 colones worth of souvenirs at the shop and you give them $100 and they keep it, you’re losing a good chunk of money because that actually comes out to around $87, not $100!
+For example, if you buy 50,000 colones worth of souvenirs at the shop and you give them $100 USD and they keep it, you’re losing a good chunk of money because that actually comes out to around $87 USD, not $100 USD!

 Buses Aren’t Operating

-If you’re at SJO Airport and need to get to the bus station in San Jose, the taxi driver may try to tell you that the buses aren’t operating or that all the seats are sold out and try to sell you a ride for something ridiculously expensive.
-This unfortunately is common around the 7-10 bus station in San Jose which is one of the main bus stations.
+If you’re at San Jose International Airport and need to get to a bus station in San Jose, the taxi driver may try to tell you that the buses aren’t operating or that all the seats are sold out and try to sell you a ride for something ridiculously expensive.
+This unfortunately is common around the 7-10 bus station in San Jose which is one of the main bus stations downtown.

 Do NOT accept their offer, always go into the bus station and check for yourself.

 This is unfortunately a common scam in Costa Rica.
 Many of the big car rental companies (mostly international ones) will post super cheap car rental prices so you think “Wow it’s so cheap to rent a car in Costa Rica!”
 But what you don’t know is that they’re omitting many insurances, taxes and fees.
-They will add them on when you arrive to pick up the car so your total car rental amount turns out to be significantly much higher than you thought.
-Your $200 car rental for 1 week turns out to be $900!
+The price you’re seeing is actually just the car rental price so they will add all the extras on when you arrive to pick up the car.
+That means your total car rental amount turns out to be significantly much higher than you thought.
+Your $200 USD car rental for 1 week turns out to be $900!

 - There is a mandatory insurance in Costa Rica for car rentals.
 If you don’t see any insurance options on the site you’re booking, they will add it on at the last minute.

-- Car rental companies will also have crazy high deposit amount ($3000-5000) if you decide not to take any insurance but you wouldn’t know that until you get there or if you asked.
+- Car rental companies will also have crazy high deposit amount ($3000-5000 USD) if you decide not to take any insurance but you wouldn’t know that until you get there or if you asked.

 - Tourists can legally decline one type of insurance but you need a letter from your credit card company to do so.
 Companies won’t tell you and when you’ve arrived, it’s too late to get the letter and you will need to purchase that extra insurance.